ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 of internal constraints or validation difficulties.
 This specification defines the format in ASN.1 to ease the adoption within the community.

-* The claims reported within the generated Evidence is generally a small subset of all possible claims about the Target Environment.
+* The claims reported within the generated Evidence are generally a small subset of all possible claims about the Target Environment.
 The claims relate to elements such as "platform" and "keys" which are more numerous than what a Verifier requires for a specific function.
 This specification provides the means to moderate the information disseminated as part of the generated Evidence.